 The Performance of Ikea in China

 As the world’s largest furniture retailer, Ikea is famous for its ready-to-assemble furniture selling model and modern architectural designs on kinds of appliances and furniture.
-Although it has been continuously implementing low-end business strategy around the world, Ikea re-positioned its image to be stylish in China in order make visitors feel they have a fashionable taste for choosing house decoration stuff.
-Therefore, after Ikea entered China, a trend emerged amid young generations of Chinese that hanging around at Ikea furniture mall is an exciting and leisure activity.
+Although it has been continuously implementing low-end business strategies around the world, Ikea re-positioned its image to be stylish in China in order to make visitors feel they have a fashionable taste for choosing house decoration stuff.
+Therefore, after Ikea entered China, a trend emerged among young generations of Chinese that hanging around at Ikea furniture mall is an exciting and leisure activity.

 If we look at the financial results of Ikea to analyze the performance of Ikea China, it can be easily found out that Ikea is driving on a speed train and is in a burgeoning market.
 Last year (by August of 2012), Ikea China generated over 540 billion RMB of sales which is a 21% increase in sales.
-As for the number of customer visits in their brick-and-mortar stores and online mall, a research showed that more than 15 million people and 24 million netizens have been experiencing the services of Ikea offline and online respectively.
+As for the number of customer visits in their brick-and-mortar stores and online mall, research showed that more than 15 million people and 24 million netizens have been experiencing the services of Ikea offline and online respectively.

-At the same time when that financial report was released, Mikeal Ohlsson, the CEO of Ikea Group, told that China is going to be the second largest marketplace for Ikea in the world and possibly overcome other counties’ subsidiaries to be the most powerful force in sales in the future.
+At the same time when that financial report was released, Mikael Ohlsson, the CEO of Ikea Group, told that China is going to be the second-largest marketplace for Ikea in the world and possibly overcome other counties’ subsidiaries to be the most powerful force in sales in the future.
 With already 11 stores in China, Ikea expects to expand its reach to many more cities with a total of 40 stores in China by 2020.
 However, is Ikea able to keep grabbing this momentum over time?